Colorado Mortgage and Refinance Rates

 - Colorado VA loans: If you’re a veteran or active-duty member of the military, you might qualify for a mortgage backed by the Department of Veterans Affairs (VA).
 A VA loan doesn’t require a down payment or mortgage insurance, but you do need to pay a funding fee, which starts at 2.15 percent for homebuyers.

 First-time homebuyer programs in Colorado

-- CHFA’s home purchase loans are available through partnering lenders and offer affordable rates, low (or no) mortgage insurance, closing cost support and free homebuyer education classes.
+- CHFA Home Purchase Loans: These loans are available through partnering lenders and offer affordable rates, low (or no) mortgage insurance, closing cost support and free homebuyer education classes.
 To qualify, buyers must have an income that falls within CHFA guidelines, a mid-credit score minimum of 620, attend an approved homebuyer education course and contribute at least $1,000 toward the home’s purchase.

-- CFHA’s down payment assistance grant can cover up to 3 percent of the amount of a 30-year CHFA mortgage.
+- CHFA Down Payment Assistance: This down payment grant can cover up to 3 percent of the amount of a 30-year CHFA mortgage.
 (The money can also be used to cover closing costs.)
 The grant does not have to be repaid.